Find the Worker setup for you

 Windows desktop automation on the machines you decide

-๐Ÿ‘‰ This is how to set up your production Workers for Windows automations.
+๐Ÿ‘‰ This is how to set up your Windows Workers meant for automating tasks in production environments.

-OK, so you have an automation that requires a Windows application, or the robot can only run on specific machines inside your company network with a specific user account, etc.
+OK, you have a automation task for a Windows application, or the automation task can only run on specific machines inside your company network with a specific user account, etc.

-The self-hosted Windows Desktop setup is the correct choice here.
-The guide below is the most direct and fully featured way of executing your robot on-prem and with a full Windows Desktop in your hands.
+The self-hosted Windows Worker setup is the correct choice here.
+The guide below is the most direct and fully featured way of executing your task packages on-prem and with a full Windows Desktop in your hands.

-This setup creates an Unattended Worker that wakes up after the server reboots without extra actions.
+This setup creates an Unattended Worker that wakes up without extra actions after the server reboots.
 You control the user accounts used and applications installed on the target machine.
-And you can also run multiple executors on a single Windows machine by setting up more users.
+And you can also run multiple task packages on a single Windows machine in parallel by setting up more users and corresponding Windows Workers.

 ๐Ÿš€ On-prem or where you want with full desktop interactions